How We're Responding to COVID-19

 In addition to supporting employees with increased food expenses and lost wages due to mandated curfews, lockdowns, layoffs or business closures, CERF will also help with travel and lodging for college-age children impacted by campus closings.

-We’ve also expanded our healthcare benefits by including free and reduced cost access to virtual doctor visits and the ability to have prescriptions refilled early and delivered for free.
-Cox employees who can perform their jobs effectively from home are doing so at least until Sept 7, and all interviews for open positions are being conducted 100% virtually.
+We’ve also expanded our healthcare benefits by including free and reduced cost access to virtual doctor visits, offering free COVID testing and giving employees the ability to have prescriptions refilled early and delivered for free.
+Cox employees who can perform their jobs effectively from home are doing so at least until June 7, 2021, and all interviews for open positions are being conducted 100% virtually.

 Our businesses are adjusting to safely serve our customers without disruption: